ritengzhang/ritengzhang.github.io/README.md

 Currently, while continuing my research at Boston College as a research assistant(working with Professor Yuan Yuan), focusing on fields like Neural Architecture Search (NAS) and vision-language models to broaden my understanding of AI, I also serve as the Chief AI Officer (CAIO) at Blossoms AI.
 Blossoms AI is an educational technology startup I co-founded to create new norms in education through AI.

 I am pursuing a PhD in the AI/ML field during the 2024/2025 application term to further my research and academic pursuits.
-Please feel free to reach out to discuss potential opportunities.
+Please feel free to reach out.
 <br clear="all"/>

 - 📫 Contact Information: **ritengzhang77@gmail.com**